Old state pension guide

 In past years, the amount was of course lower but it has always been in relation to average salaries.
 So only those on very low wages may have missed out.

 If you were working full time, even on the minimum wage – or had a job for a few days each week throughout the year – it's likely you earned a qualifying year.

-If you're looking after children, or unable to work, this is taken into account.
+If you looked after children, or were unable to work, this is taken into account.
 You may be eligible for NI credits, which count as a qualifying year.

 These are normally automatically awarded for the weeks you were claiming and receiving any of the following benefits: carer's allowance, jobseeker's allowance, incapacity benefit, employment and support allowance.

 You also get them if you are a full-time parent who claims child benefit for someone under 12, or a full-time carer who claims income support.